What Are the Complications of Diabetes?

 1. Nephropathy or kidney damage

-• As a result, the kidneys do not function properly, and it can cause problems in clearing out the excess waste and fluid from your body.
+- As a result, the kidneys do not function properly, which can cause problems clearing out excess waste and fluid from the body.

 Calculator